stewart-ritchie-ps/learning-nginx/md/exercise-location-matching.md

 }
 ```

-In order for this to work, we'll need to create _/usr/web1/Banana/banana.html_.
-Then try...
+In order for this to work, we'll need to create a modified _/usr/web1/Banana/banana.html_ file (note the capital-B).

 ```
 curl -i http://localhost:8080/banana